mitranim/tabularius/doc/guideline.md

 ## App-specific special cases

-Code is run directly and must be browser-compatible.
+Shared code in dir `shared` must be directly runnable in Deno and browsers.

+Server code in dir `server` must be directly runnable in Deno.

+Client code in dir `client` must be directly runnable in browsers.

 JS file names end with `.mjs`.

-All logging must be done via the element `log` in `./js/util.mjs`; errors are logged with `log.err`, other messages with `log.info`.
+All client-side logging must be done via the element `log` in `./client/util.mjs`; errors are logged with `log.err`, other messages with `log.info`.

 Deconstruct imports for the function `E`; avoid import deconstruction in other cases: